noliv197/Alura-Geek/README.md

 ## Features
 - ` get products from server`: :heavy_check_mark:
   * I used json-server from node.js to host a localhost server
+  * I uploaded the server to heroku for deployment
   * Each product has the properties: img src, img alt, product title, product price, product category, product description and an id
   * Once the page is loaded ```exibeCard()``` uses fetch with method GET the products list and creates the card div for each product and add them to their corresponding product section
 - ` product description customized for each product`: :heavy_check_mark: